pkrobinette/arBookCover/README.md

 # AR Book Cover
 An augmented reality book cover for *The Girl with the Dragon Tattoo* by Stieg Larson.
 The front cover augments a 3D dragon that is shooting fire, and the back cover toggles between misc. book information and a personal book review.

+- An iOS demo is located at: `Deliverables/iOS_arBookCoverDemo.mp4.zip`
+- A unity demo is located at: `Deliverables/arBookCoverDemo.zip`

 ## Description of Code
 This project was made using Unity and Vuforia for an iOS > 12.0 build.
 The Unity code is too large to push to GitHub, but if interested, I can send your way.
 Code elements of note:
 - **Scene objects** are located in `TheDragonTattoo > Assets > Scenes > BookScene`